ipabz/flunky/README.md

 ### Prerequisites

 Before launching your Flunky environment, you must install <a target="_blank" href="https://www.virtualbox.org">VirtualBox</a> and <a target="_blank" href="https://vagrantup.com">Vagrant</a>.
 These software packages provide easy-to-use visual installers for all popular operating systems.
+You also need to have <a href="https://getcomposer.org/" target="_blank">composer</a> installed on your system.

 ### Installing Flunky